xkiwilabs/DQN-using-PyTorch-and-ML-Agents/README.md

 		`activate yourenvironamehere`

-3. Download and save this repository.
+3. Download and save this GitHub repository.

 4. To install required dependencies (torch, ML-Agents trainers (v.4), etc...)
+	- Naviagte to where you dowlaoded and saved this GitHub repository (e.g., *yourpath/thisgithubrepository*)
-	- Change to the '.python/' subdirectory of this GitHub repository and run from the command line:
+	- Change to the '.python/' subdirectory and run from the command line:

 		`pip3 install .`

 ## Download the Unity Environment
-For this example project, you will not need to install Unity - this is because we will be using a version of the Banana's unity environment that is already built (compiled) as a standalone application.
+For this example project, you will not need to install Unity - this is because you can use a version of the Banana's unity environment that is already built (compiled) as a standalone application.

 Download the relevant environment zip file from one of the links below.
-You need only select the environment that matches your operating system:
+You need only to download the environment that matches your operating system:

 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
 - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)